Pile diameter

 Shortened processing time

-For example, a pile with a diameter of 1 m and a height of 1 m can be processed within 40 minutes.
+A pile diameter of e.g. 1 m and an excavation height of 1 m can be completed within 40 minutes.
 A daily output of up to 16 piles is possible.
 In addition, Brextor® provides reliable performance and therefore increased planning security.

 ♻️ Environmentally friendly